 With your tag now fully configured, you’re almost ready to put it into action.
 Click “Save” on the top right of your screen, then “Submit”, which will be in the same area.
 Finally, select one of the publishing options, and your tag should be good to go!
 To ensure your new tag is working correctly, make sure it’s appearing in the “Version Summary” section of GTM.
-You can then go to your website, perform whatever trigger you set up, and go back to GTM to ensure it’s working properly.
+You can then use the tag assistant feature by clicking “Preview” in the top right corner of your screen to ensure your new tag is working properly.

 Contact Boston Web Marketing!

-If you have any questions about Google Tag Manager or any other Google tools, don’t hesitate to contact us!
+If you have any questions about Google Tag Manager or any other Google tools, don’t hesitate to contact Boston Web Marketing!
 Our SEO specialists optimize websites for businesses in almost every industry!
 Give us a call at (857) 526-0096 or fill out the contact form on our website, and we’ll get back to you as soon as possible.